Eeelis/whatsapp-data-visualizer/README.md

 # whatsapp-data-visualizer
-This program generates charts to visualize various statistics from WhatsApp chat data.
+A program that generates charts to visualize various statistics from WhatsApp group chats.

 How to use: